tuminoid/kubelogin-poc/README.md

       secret: kubelogin-test-secret
 ```

-and the [kubelogin config](./kubeconfig.password.example) in kubeconfig needs to
+and the kubeconfig should to look like:
-look like:

 ```yaml
 - name: oidc